eficode-academy/jenkins-katas/labs/00-start-jenkins.md

 # Create and setup a Jenkins server

-In this exercise you will:

 ## Initial start

 In order for us to start using Jenkins, we need a Jenkins server.
 Most Linux distributions have it in their own package repository, or you can download it directly from [Jenkins.io](https://jenkins.io/download/).

-In this exercises, we are going to spin up a Jenkins instance through [Docker](https://www.docker.com/) and docker-compose.
+In this exercise, we are going to spin up a Jenkins instance through [Docker](https://www.docker.com/) and docker-compose.

-Make sure that you do not have anything listening on port 8080. (*docker ps will help you see if any containers is ocupying the port*)
+Make sure that you do not have anything listening on port 8080. (`docker ps` *will help you see if any container is occupying the port*)

 ## Tasks

-* Fork the repository to your own github account if haven't done that already.
+* Fork this repository to your own github account if haven't done that already.
 * Clone the forked repository on your provided machine.
 * `cd` into the repository folder
 * Run `docker-compose up -d` to run the jenkins docker image